Soumitro Banerjee: Legacy

 Banerjee's researches have been focused on nonlinear dynamics and bifurcation theory and his experiments and analyses widened the understanding of border collision bifurcations.
 He worked on hybrid dynamical systems such as switching electronic circuits and mechanical systems showing impacts or stick-slip phenomenon and demonstrated border-collision bifurcation, a mode of dynamical transition, occurring in those systems.
 He developed a mathematical theory for elucidating these bifurcations and his studies are known to be in use in various applications.
 He has also worked extensively on nonlinear phenomena in power electronics.
 He has documented his researches by way of several articles; Google Scholar and ResearchGate, online article repositories of scientific articles, have listed many of them.
-Besides, he has made several presentations and has authored two books, Dynamics for Engineers, which details modelling and analysis of dynamical systems, and Wind Electrical Systems, the first Indian book on wind energy conversion.
+Besides, he has made several presentations and has authored three books, Dynamics for Engineers, which details modelling and analysis of dynamical systems, and Wind Electrical Systems, the first Indian book on wind energy conversion, and Research Methodology in Natural Sciences.
 He has also edited a book, Nonlinear Phenomena in Power Electronics: Bifurcations, Chaos, Control, and Applications, in which he has written a number of chapters.